-In the real world just like their MMO Counter part ‘Rogues’ are stealthy and often the ones that you don’t often see and you’re never quite sure if they’re there.
+In the real world just like their MMO Counterpart ‘Rogues’ are stealthy and often the ones that you don’t often see and you’re never quite sure if they’re there.
 Sometimes you have rescheduled your whole week so that you could spend all afternoon working on this really complex bug/feature but what you don’t realize is the rogue often fixes the bug before you have found them.
-Often you will find that there have been code commits, and the code issues have been fixed in record time.
+Often you will find that there has been code commits, and the code issues have been fixed in record time.

-Rogues often have to survive in the the most difficult of places, often through staying in the shadows and picking out important figures on the enemy’s side such as Generals.
+Rogues often have to survive in the most difficult of places, often through staying in the shadows and picking out important figures on the enemy’s side such as Generals.

-In the real world a Rogue often is able to spot the bugs or issues that others cant find.
+In the real world, a Rogue often is able to spot the bugs or issues that others can’t find.
 They also scout ahead for the enemies, often you find that this type of programmer will scout ahead possibly in their spare time or late after work to fix the issues.

 Mages (Magicians and Sorcerers)

 In the real world, the Mage is the foundation of your team, Just like the MMO counterpart they can turn the tide pretty quickly.
-When something goes wrong with the code they will fix it fast so that it won’t break again thus solving the problem, however the fix is made without any concern for the code’s quality or maintainability.
+When something goes wrong with the code they will fix it fast so that it won’t break again thus solving the problem, however, the fix is made without any concern for the code’s quality or maintainability.
 The Mage is often known as the duct tape programmer which Joel Spolsky previously wrote about on his blog.

-In MMORPG’s Rangers/Hunters are the only class that use ranged weapons (bows, guns, or crossbows) as a primary source of damage, they hang back and choose their opponents carefully, strategically picking off the enemy one at a time.
+In MMORPG’s Rangers/Hunters are the only class that uses ranged weapons (bows, guns, or crossbows) as a primary source of damage, they hang back and choose their opponents carefully, strategically picking off the enemy one at a time.

-Rangers/Hunters are very adept at surviving, and can scout ahead of the main group using scouting, tracking, and survival abilities making them excellent solo characters.
+Rangers/Hunters are very adept at surviving and can scout ahead of the main group using scouting, tracking, and survival abilities making them excellent solo characters.
 Hunters avoid melee combat and often tame many varieties of beasts to serve as combat pets.

 Whereas in the MMORPG where Rangers/Hunters scout ahead and formulate a plan for the team to take on the enemy in the real world often through scouting ahead they will have had an idea for a cool new feature and have a proof of concept for their team.

-As a programmer they delve into the depths to get things done, like the hunter they are capable of surviving by adapting to their environment and dig into unfamiliar code-bases and problems.
+As a programmer, they delve into the depths to get things done, like the hunter they are capable of surviving by adapting to their environment and dig into unfamiliar code-bases and problems.

 They are better at communicating what they found out and in the real world and are a great resource for other programmers to learn from if they are venturing into new territory.